 Do I need to shadow or know the optometry profession?

 Students should be aware that optometry school admission committees want to see that a student has learned about the optometry profession through first-hand experience.
 This experience should include a job or volunteer work in a optometry office.
 It should also include job shadowing one or more optometrists in different job environments.
 Optometry school admission committees also look at a student's experiences for evidence that the student is committed to serving others and that the student is able to work effectively with people from diverse backgrounds and of different ages.

 Links to General Information

-For academic advising related to the Pre-Optometry track at Hope College, please contact Professor T Prokopow.
+For current Hope students, advising & questions related to the pre-dental track at Hope College, please contact HPA Professor T Prokopow.

 For all others, please contact, Hope College Admissions Office.